Betterez/btrz-simple-dao/README.md

 ### new Operator() //Private

 The Operator is a private object that is accessed via the `.for` method factory on a SimpleDao instance.

+### .count(query)

+It will perform a `.count` on the collection that the operator have been created for (see above on the `for` method to understand how the collection name is set) with the given `query`.
+If the query is not provided it will default to a count on the complete collection.

+    simpleDao.for(Account).count({name: "new account"}); //Returns a promise that will resolve to the count of documents matching the query.

 ### .find(query, options)